airbytehq/airbyte/airbyte-cdk/python/airbyte_cdk/sources/file_based/README.md

 | Replicate Multiple Streams \(distinct tables\) | Yes        |
 | Namespaces                                     | No         |

-We recommend you do not (do not what? the suspense is unbearable!)
+We recommend you do not manually modify files that are already synced.
+The connector has file-level granularity, which means adding or modifying a row in a CSV file will trigger a re-sync of the content of that file.

 ### Incremental sync
 After the initial sync, the connector only pulls files that were modified since the last sync.